 Victoria Miles DL, CEO Northamptonshire Community Foundation – Victoria has been NCF’s Chief Executive since 2007, overseeing substantial growth during this time.
 In 2018 Victoria was appointed Vice Chair of the national board of UK Community Foundations.
 She is also Vice Chair of The Royal & Derngate Theatres in Northampton, and is a Deputy Lieutenant of Northamptonshire since 2016.

 James Saunders Watson, the Lord-Lieutenant of Northamptonshire, has had a varied career, primarily in the asset management industry, latterly with JPMorgan Asset Management.
 He is a partner in Warhorse Partners, a brand marketing consultancy.
 Prior to his City career he served ten years in the Royal Navy.
-James, the owner of Northamptonshire’s historic Rockingham Castle, is a Board member of Historic Houses, a Trustee of the Country Land and Business Association Pension Fund, the Royal Navy Rugby Union and The Teamwork Trust.
+James, the owner of Northamptonshire’s historic Rockingham Castle, is a Board member of Historic Houses, a Trustee of the Country Land & Business Association Pension Fund, the Royal Navy Rugby Union and The Teamwork Trust.

-In addition, Sally has a number of voluntary roles in the not for profit sector, including working with local charities, encouraging links between employers and education through her role as an Enterprise Advisor, and in Feb 2021 she was appointed Area Leader for the Federation of Small Businesses for Leicestershire, Northamptonshire and Rutland.
+Sally Wood is a Northampton-based Consultant Finance Director.
+After spending several years as Finance Director at HMV, Sally established her own business, Sally Wood Consultancy Limited, to provide Senior Finance leadership and consultancy services.
+Sally has a number of voluntary roles in the not for profit sector, including working with local charities, encouraging links between employers and education through her role as an Enterprise Advisor, and in Feb 2021 she was appointed Area Leader for the Federation of Small Businesses for Leicestershire, Northamptonshire and Rutland.